 The success of South Elm Street is no mystery to citizens of Greensboro; most people recognize it is a much different place than it was just a few years ago.
 However, many limit their vision of how downtown Greensboro could grow and develop by not extending the success of Elm Street to other avenues downtown.
 Why couldn’t Greene Street, or Davie Street enjoy the same vibrancy as Elm?
 Why does the Elm Street north of Friendly Avenue turn into a dead zone after 5:00?

 The answer is: it can.
 Greene Street has the greatest potential, sporting downtown icons such as the Carolina Theater and the Elon Law School (right).
 Unfortunately, these strong points are weakened by dead-spaces on the street, such as the massive parking decks at Friendly and Washington, the raised terraces of Governmental Plaza, and the high podium on which the Lincoln Financial Tower sits…all features that remove interaction with the street.

 It doesn’t have to be this way.
 Large undeveloped lots still exist on Green Street around the Carolina Theater and behind the Civil Rights Museum that could hold street-smart development.
 With appropriate development that values foot traffic over auto traffic, the success of Elm Street could be shared with Greene, Davie, and many other streets.
 It takes good planning from the city coupled with visionary developers to make it happen.

 So, Greensboro, please don’t reinvent the wheel in downtown development.
 Let’s use our own homegrown success as our pattern for the future of our downtown.
 South Elm Street is one of our greatest treasures…we should work towards spread the wealth.

-Blair Kamin will speak this evening at 5:30 at the Empire Room at 203 South Elm Street.
+Blair Kamin will speak October 18 2007 at 5:30 at the Empire Room at 203 South Elm Street.
 The event is free to the public.